sumilab/programs/histo_chatbot/tweeting/README.md

 The main programs are `auto_tweet.py` and `auto_reply.py`.

 # Python version
 * All python programs were implemented with Python 2.7.
-If you run these programs with Python 3, it may need to rerwrite handling Japanese texts, e.g., removing encoding and decoding, and to use up-to-date libraries including `requests_oauthlib`.
+If you run these programs with Python 3, it may need to rewrite handling Japanese texts, e.g., removing encoding and decoding, and to use up-to-date libraries including `requests_oauthlib`.

 # Organization